 As suggested, bulbs do best in a cool spot out of direct sunlight for 4-10 days.
 I placed mine on my kitchen counter.
 Apparently the roots will search out the water and begin to grow through the rock.
 Crossing fingers!

 To prevent the plant from getting too leggy, it’s suggested to add a mixture of 1 part alcohol to 10-12 parts water once the green shoots arrive, and top it up only as needed.
 At this time they can be moved to a sunny warm location to speed up blooming.

 Just in case this all goes horribly wrong, I decided to also plant a few pots using the soil method.
 I simply planted the bulbs with the roots down in soil and covered them so the top portion of the bulb popped out.
 Then, I lightly watered each pot and placed them on my kitchen counter out of direct sunlight as well.
 I will move these to a brighter spot when I decorate for Christmas.

 Because I’m no expert when it comes to planting bulbs, be sure to check out Garden Answer’s tutorial before tackling your own.
 Love those aged pots she selected!

 In the past, I’ve seen blooms in as early as 4 weeks, but typically it takes longer.
 Once they bloom, it’s sometimes necessary to stake or tie them with something to keep them upright.
 Pretty ribbon usually does the trick.

 Beautiful Inspiration Using Bulbs to Decorate for Christmas

 And these paperwhites in clay pots are gorgeous too!

-I hope I’ve convinced you to try your own hand at planting bulbs for Christmas.
+Have I convinced you to try your own hand at planting bulbs for Christmas?
 Let me know how it goes!
 See you tomorrow for week 3 of the Holiday Countdown.